-Any student who fails to enroll in one or more classes for any semester will be considered to have withdrawn from the institute and will need to apply for readmission to continue their certificate program.
+Any student who fails to enroll in one or more classes for any semester will be considered to have withdrawn from the Institute and will need to apply for readmission to continue their certificate program.

-You are eligible to apply for readmission if you fall into one of the following categories:
+H/she is eligible to apply for readmission if the student falls into one of the following categories:

-- Former students eligible to return to NISET - Suspended Undergraduate Students (must raise their cumulative GPA to above a 2.0 before applying to NISET again) - Former Undergraduates who obtained a degree and wishes to seek an additional undergraduate degree
+- Former students eligible to return to NISET - Suspended Undergraduate Students (must raise their cumulative GPA to above a 2.0 before applying to NISET again)

+• Former Undergraduates who obtained a degree and wishes to seek an additional undergraduate degree

-To apply for re-admission, please apply at our website.
+To apply for re-admission, please apply at our website, www.landsurveycareer.com.